Building Better Mental Health

 Teaching yourself to become more grateful can make a huge difference in your overall happiness.
 The research shows that gratitude helps you experience more positive emotions, decrease depression, feel better about yourself, improve your relationships, and strengthen your immune system.
 A recent study revealed that gratitude even makes you smarter about how you spend your money.

-There are a number of simple exercises you can take advantage of to increase and cultivate an attitude of gratitude.
+There are a number of simple exercises you can practice to increase and cultivate an attitude of gratitude.

 Give sincere thanks to others.
 When someone goes above and beyond or does something to make your day easier, be quick to verbalize your thanks and appreciation.
 Not only will it make the person feel good, it will give you a happiness lift, too.
 It's an instant reward to see how expressing gratitude makes a positive difference in someone else's day.
 It makes you realize that we're all connected and that what you do matters.